CodyG-2021/dt-debug/README.md

 # dt-debug
 For Data Tables to help debug

-The file location is SRC > DataTables2 > dataTableData2.js
+The file location is prams-portal/src/components/dataView/DataTables2